uoy-im-aitt/aitt-w4-vr/README.md

 - Make a floating sphere appear in the center of the user’s vision, no matter what direction they look
 - Make a red cube appear in the user’s left hand and a blue cube in their right hand

+## Task 2: Using Steam's Inbuilt Teleporter

+As teleporting is such a common interaction in VR these days, SteamVR includes a really nice implementation that you can use in your scenes.
+To get started with teleporting in your scene all you need to do is drag the "Teleporting" prefab into the root of your scene's hierarchy.
+You can find it in the ```/Assets/SteamVR/InteractionSystem/Teleporting/Prefabs``` folder within the project.

+Once you've added the teleporting prefab into the scene, you should be able to attempt to teleport by pressing the touchpad on the top of the controller.
+However, you'll notice that you can't yet teleport anywhere.
+This is because we need to tell Unity where you're allowed to teleport (where people are allowed to go is, of course, an important thing you want to control as a designer!).
+SteamVR let's us define where people can teleport in two ways.

+### Approach 1: Teleport Points